What is Reinforced Earth Wall (RE Wall)?

 Drainage Media/Filter Media:

-Adequate drainage media should be provided to avoid the development of hydrostatic pressures during RE Wall construction.
-A Drainage Media/filter media of minimum 600 mm width at the back of the RE panel facing is usually used.
+Filter Media should be provided to avoid the development of hydrostatic pressures during RE Wall construction.
+A Drainage Media of a minimum 600 mm width at the back of the RE panel facing is usually used.
 Some times profiled blocks are also used for the facia which has provision for placing granular drainage.

 Different type of reinforcements is used for the construction of reinforced earth wall.
 It is either metallic elements like bars, strips, plates etc. or Polymeric elements like strips, grids, rods, mesh etc. All types of reinforcements are taken beyond the Rankine zone into the resistant zone to ensure satisfactory bond and anchorage.
 The reinforcement can provide resistance to tensile strain.
 Following are the tests for reinforcement material quality control for RE wall construction.